 After all, just because the business is on private land rather than the public highway, doesn’t mean you don’t need a licence.
 You might also need to seek planning permission if you’re looking to change the use of the land.

 Having the right paperwork in place is an important part of starting a roadside catering business.
-Just like having the right catering insurance policy documents to cover your business against risk.
+Just like having the right mobile catering insurance policy documents to cover your business against risk.

 Depending on the location, you may also need to contact a local site agent.
 These agents operate many major retail car parks across the UK such as those used by B&Q or Homebase customers.